 Using “people” instead of the disciples shows that there were other men besides the disciples in the boat.
 That could mean the crew of the boat and the disciples.
 The cause of amazement was that they were seeing for the first time, Jesus’ authority over the elements of nature.

 This would mean that those who witnessed the miracle believed that there was something more than mere flesh and blood here – supernatural forces were at work here.

 The Healing of the Gadarene Demoniacs

 (28) When Jesus reached Gadara on the other side, he was met by two demoniacs who came out from the tombs.
 They were so fierce that no one dared to pass that way.

 After calming the severe storm, Jesus and the disciples reached their destination across the lake.
-They reached at Gadara, a town that is unidentifiable now.
-It was a town six miles inland from the shore south east of the Sea of Galilee.
-The burial place and the pastureland for pigs would be out of the town and could be near the seashore.
+They reached Gadara, a town that is unidentifiable now.
+It was a town six miles inland from the shore south-east of the Sea of Galilee.
+The graveyard and the pastureland for pigs would be outside the town area and could be near the seashore.

 Demoniacs from the tombs

 The gospels present demon-possession as a common phenomenon.
-Before the development of science, people attributed the cause of diseases and disabilities to the evil spirits.
-The faith in the demons existed from humanity’s early years.
-The Bible presents demons presence at the tombs and desert places.
+Before the development of science, people attributed diseases and disabilities to evil spirits.
+Belief in the existence of demons has existed from the earliest years of humanity.
+The Bible exhibits demons present at tombs and other deserted places.
 People also believed that the wicked people’s spirits are demons, and they continue their evil acts even after their death.
-They considered epilepsy (Mark 9:17-27), mental disorder (Mark 5:1-5), and physical disabilities like dumbness (Matthew 9:32-33) and blindness (Matthew 12:22) as demons.
-When the sick persons believe that the demons took possession of them, they would produce symptoms of the demon possessed.
+They considered epilepsy (Mk 9:17-27), mental disorder (Mk 5:1-5), and physical disabilities like dumbness (Mt 9:32-33) and blindness (Mt 12:22) as demonic influences.
+When the sick persons believed that the demons took possession of them, they would exhibit the symptoms of demonic possession.
 For such people, the cure could happen only when someone convinces them that the demons have left them.